Tamim239/Island-hopper-client-side/README.md

  React Hook Form
  Swiper slider

 * First you will see a navbar.
-There is logo Home, All tourist spot, My list, and login register button.
+There is logo Home, All tourist spot, Add Tourists Spot, My list, and login register button.

 * Below is the banner that will do the slide show.
 Below you will see a tourist spot in the form of a card.
 Below you will find the review section which will show in slide form.
 There is a contact us section and a footer section.